 The vast wilderness of Kruger National Park delivers the ultimate safari experience with sunset game drives and the chance to see lions, buffalo, elephants and more roaming their natural habitat.
 Adventure hotspots include the Panorama Route’s Graskop Gorge for ziplining, and the mountainscapes of Sani Pass and Drakensberg (inspiration for part of J.R.R Tolkien’s Middle Earth).
 Many of these highlights come together on Flash Pack’s South Africa adventure.

 What are the hotels like in South Africa?
 Accommodation in this magnificent land is as diverse as the country itself.
-Along the Cape Peninsula, you’ll find beach-facing, cliff-edge holiday villas and inland farm cottages specialising in a warm South African welcome.
+Along the Cape Peninsula, you’ll find beach-facing, cliff-edge holiday villas and inland farm cottages specializing in a warm South African welcome.

 Luxury safari lodges are a major part of the country’s global appeal and the ideal way to experience solo travel in South Africa: usually all-inclusive, they tend to come with pools, spas, fine dining food, outstanding game drives included and knowledgeable guides who can spot a cannily camouflaged leopard a mile off.
 In the wealthy Winelands towns of Franschhoek and Stellenbosch it’s all about staying on a boutique wine estate.
 Meanwhile, Cape Town and Johannesburg both have a burgeoning boutique hotel scene, where you’ll have your pick of chic, central hotels with rooftop bars and epic views.